 What is condensate?

 When your boiler burns gas, condensation forms inside.
 During cold days this can be particularly noticeable as it flows out of your boiler with all gases and looks a bit like steam in the air.
-Condensate also gathers within your boiler and is then drained away usually via a white plastic condensate pipe.
-Condensate is completely safe so no need to worry.
+Condensate also gathers within your boiler and is then drained away, usually via a white plastic condensate pipe.
+Condensate is completely safe, so there’s no need to worry.

 What is a condensate pipe?

 A condensate pipe isn’t allowed to be metal, making it easy to spot as the only plastic pipe coming out of your boiler - it is usually white plastic.
 Your condensate pipe is used to run waste water out of your boiler and towards a suitable drain.
-A condensate pipe is an important part of any modern boiler and can’t run without it.
+A condensate pipe is an important part of any modern boiler, and your boiler can’t run without it.

 What does ErP mean?